 Long March to Socialism

 Why is socialism bad?
-The premise of socialism is the belief that all rights and property belong to the government, who gives them to you.
+The premise of socialism is the belief that all rights and property belong to the government, who doles them out to you.
 That is in stark contrast to the concepts of freewill, liberty, and the Constitution of the United States.
-America was built on the belief that our inalienable rights are from God; socialism believes that there is no higher power than the government.
+America was built on the belief that our inalienable rights are from God; socialism believes that there is no higher power than the State.

 For almost 150 years this country was able to survive on excise taxes, or tariffs, on foreign goods coming into this country.
 America's resources are so vast as to make this country completely and utterly self-sufficient.
 The American market is such that foreign products fight to gain market share in the United States.
 Somehow over the last century, mainly due to wars, we have abandoned this approach and instead decided to tax citizens directly, thus slowly eroding their liberty.